 There was a time before B2B ecommerce, and frankly, it wasn’t that long ago.
-B2C ecommerce was taking off, while wholesalers and manufacturers sufficed with status quo; no one expecting just how much B2C ecommerce would redefine user experience and buyer expectations.
+B2C ecommerce was taking off, while wholesalers and manufacturers sufficed with the status quo; no one expected just how much B2C ecommerce would redefine user experience and buyer expectations.

 With consumer-focused ecommerce on the upswing, it wasn’t long before B2B buyers began expecting similar ecommerce experiences.
 And the pièce de résistance?
 B2B ecommerce is more than double the size of the B2C ecommerce market.